QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

 Adding attributes to the shell is done in the shell's *shell-definition.yaml* file.

 Let's start by adding the **Networking Type** attribute from the standard.
-Attributes that are included on the shell's standard, like this attribute, need to be added to the `capabilities` section:
+Attributes that are included on the shell's standard, like this attribute, need to be added to the `capabilities` section, under `properties`:

 {% highlight yaml %}
+node_types:
+ vendor.resource.ClpShell:
+    derived_from: cloudshell.nodes.CustomCloudProvider
     capabilities:
+      concurrent_execution:
+        type: cloudshell.capabilities.SupportConcurrentCommands
       auto_discovery_capability:
         type: cloudshell.capabilities.AutoDiscovery
         properties:
           VLAN Type:
             type: string       # supported types are: string, integer, float, boolean, cloudshell.datatypes.Password
 {% endhighlight %}

 Let's see how it looks on CloudShell.
 Install the shell: